Márcia Donner Abreu

 Márcia Donner Abreu (born in Florianópolis, Santa Catarina, May 19, 1961) is a Brazilian diplomat.
 She is currently ambassador of Brazil to the Republic of Korea.
-She was ambassador of Brazil to the Republic of Kazakhstan, and to the Republic of Turkmenistan and the Kyrgyz Republic.
+She was ambassador of Brazil to the Republic of Kazakhstan, and to Turkmenistan and the Kyrgyz Republic.

 Personal life

 Born in the city of Florianópolis in Santa Catarina, Márcia Donner Abre is the daughter of Alcides Abreu and Sara Donner Abreu.

 Academic training

 She obtained a law degree from the Universidade Candido Mendes in 1981.
 She also pursued postgraduate studies in development at the Graduate Institute of Development Studies, and in international law at the Graduate Institute of International Studies, both in Geneva.

 Diplomatic career

 Donner Abreu entered the diplomatic service in 1987, in the position of third secretary, after having completed the diplomatic career preparation course at the Rio Branco Institute.

 She was initially assigned to the United Nations Division, where she worked from 1988 to 1989, when she became an advisor to the department of international organizations.
 From 1989 to 1991, she was an advisor to the special environment division.

 Between 1991 and 1995, she was stationed at the Brazilian embassy in Washington D.C.
 In 1993, she was promoted to second secretary.
 In 1995, she moved to Montevideo, to take up a position of second secretary at the embassy of Brazil.

 Upon returning to Brasilia, in 1997, she was appointed advisor to the foreign office - Itamaraty.
 From 1999 to 2001, she worked in the financial services and issues division, occupying the functions of advisor and deputy chief.

 In 2001, she was sent to Washington D.C., to assume the role of first secretary and, subsequent to her 2004 promotion, councilor.
 She then moved to Beijing, where she was an advisor at the Brazilian embassy to China.